Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 Independent, but inadequate (convulsive, superficial, irregular) - start mechanical ventilation;

-Self-Regular - Assess your heart rate (HR).
+Independent regular - assess heart rate (HR).

 B. Heart rate.